Daily Car Hire Rates in Serbia

-Rhino was voted the Best Car Hire Website in 2010 and we continually strive to deliver the best prices and deals to our customers.
+Rhino was voted the Best on the Road in 2018 and we continually strive to deliver the best prices and deals to our customers.
 We check prices across all the main car rental suppliers such as Alamo, Thrifty and Avis to find you the very best price possible.
 So if you are looking to hire a car in Serbia, why not try us today for a quote and see how much we can save you.

 *average daily rates based on 7 day rental, search for todays best prices.

 - Serbia has applied for membership of the European Union and it is a self declared neutral country.